Legislative consent motion: Wales Act 2017

 In 2017 the UK Parliament passed the Wales Act 2017 which amended the Government of Wales Act 2006 to contain an explicit and specific legal reference to Westminster legislation on matters that are devolved to the Welsh Assembly.
 Section 2 of the 2017 Act reads as follows:

 Current situation and review

 In 2005 the Procedures Committee undertook an inquiry into the use of Sewel motions, and heard evidence from Lord Sewel, Henry McLeish (the former First Minister of Scotland), and Anne McGuire, MP (the Parliamentary Under-Secretary of State for Scotland).
 Following the review, the motions were retitled legislative consent motions and the procedures enshrined in the parliament's standing orders.

 As of 7 October 2013, 131 legislative consent motions had been passed by the Scottish Parliament, 39 in the first session (1999–2003), 38 in the second (2003–2007), 30 in the third (2007–11) and 24 so far in the fourth (2011–16).

+In December 2022, the Labour Party announced proposals to strengthen the Sewel convention such that it becomes "constitutionally protected", as part of a report on constitutional reform led by former Prime Minister Gordon Brown.